Roundy123/simNum/README.md

 ## Installation

 This package can be installed using pip by simply running the line of code below in your terminal.
-Note you may need to add sudo to the beggining depending on your permission setup.
+Note you may need to add sudo to the beggining depending on your permissions setup.

 ```
 pip install simNum